Skip to main content

 If you want to find out about something that happened in the past or about a character in history, then you would have to look at archives, to analyze the evidence and decide what the evidence is telling you.

-Without a documented heritage in the form of archives, our knowledge of communities, families and the built environment would be poor.
-Archives help us understand who we are and how we come to be the way we are as a community and as individuals.
+Without a documented heritage in the form of archives, knowledge of communities, families and the built environment would be poor.
+Archives can help communities and individuals understand who they are and how they came to be the way they are.

 Archives can also provide a stimulating and exciting learning environment - for schools, universities and for the lifelong learner.
 They help to enrich and enhance teaching at all levels.